IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/stats_reporting_format.png" align="center" />

-# Summary of statistical tests and effect sizes
+## Summary of statistical tests and effect sizes

-Here is a summary table of all the statistical tests currently supported across various functions:
+Statistical analysis is carried out by `{statsExpressions}` package, and thus a summary table of all the statistical tests currently supported across various functions can be found in article for that package:
 <https://indrajeetpatil.github.io/statsExpressions/articles/stats_details.html>

-# Primary functions
+## Primary functions

 Here are examples of the main functions currently supported in `{ggstatsplot}`.